CoCoNut-UvA/coconut/docs/source/calculator.rst

 a scanParse pass and a print traversal.
 The code for the print traversal is found in src/print.c and the code for the scanParse pass is found in the src/scanParse/scanParse.c file.

+Run the *configure.sh* script to setup an environment.
+This downloads *CoCoNut* and builds it.
 For building, the example uses cmake and can be build by creating a *build* directory by running *cmake -B build -S ./* in the root of the project.
 After, you can build the calculator with *make -C build/*.

-Now, we will extend the example by adding support for add and substract operations and by evaluating the given expression.
+We will extend the example by adding support for add and substract operations and by evaluating the given expression.

 Adding a binop node
 ===================
-First, to support binary operations, we will add a binary operation(binop) node.
+First, to support binary operations, we add a binary operation(Binop) node.
 This node contains a left and right child and an operation type.
-The left and right child can be another binop or a number, therefore we have to define a nodeset.
+The left and right child can be another binop or a number, therefore we have to extend the nodeset.
-We define the nodeset by adding the following lines to the src/calc.ccn file:
+We extend the nodeset by changing the current *Expr* nodeset to the following(./src/calc.ccn):

 .. code-block:: text

-    nodeset expr = {num, binop};
+    nodeset Expr = {Binop} | Literals;

 Now, we can define the binop node by extending the src/calc.ccn file with the following lines:

 .. code-block:: text

-    root node binop {
+    node Binop {
         children {
-            expr left { constructor },
+            Expr left { constructor },
-            expr right { constructor }
+            Expr right { constructor }
         }
     };

-We make the binop the root node, therefore we have to remove 'root' before the num node.
-If you do not do this, the following error is displayed: *error: Double definition of root node*

 Because our print traversal targets all nodes, we need to add the function to handle a binop.
 Add the following lines to the src/print.c file: